ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

     /* let's change the variable a */ a += 1;

-    /* we just changed the variable a again! */ *pointer_to_a += 1;
+    /* we just changed the variable again! */ *pointer_to_a += 1;

     /* will print out 3 */